 If your GP is considering prescribing a loop diuretic, they should tell you it's unlicensed and discuss the possible risks and benefits with you.

-Learn more about urinary incontinence: treatment - surgical
+Learn more about urinary incontinence: surgery and procedures

 If other treatments for urinary incontinence are unsuccessful or unsuitable, surgery or other procedures may be recommended.